Menopausal Weight Gain, causes and treatment options

 What Causes Weight Gain in Menopause?

-There are several reasons why weight gain is so ubiquitous among menopausal women.
-The first reason is the impact of estrogen.
-Estrogen aids in controlling weight and metabolism.
 When a woman’s body slows estrogen production, it lowers her metabolic rate, the rate at which stored energy (fat) is converted into working energy.
 As we age and slide into menopause, it is suspected that declining estrogen levels may lower the rate of energy used during exercise.

 Remember, successful weight loss at any stage of life requires permanent changes in diet and exercise habits.